 "You've been unnaturally distant to him lately," added Luna softly, her large, silvery eyes locking with hers, "but you were seen together a lot before this year.
 Did he do something mean?
 He has a lot of Wrackspurts flying around near his ears…"

-Hermione smiled at the mention of the imaginary creature – she didn't have the heart to inform the Ravenclaw that Wrackspurts didn't exist.
+Hermione smiled at the mention of the imaginary creature.
 Although Luna viewed life in an entirely different way, Hermione had grown to like her eccentricities and kind nature.
-Luna Lovegood was truly one of the most interesting people she'd ever met.
+She was truly one of the most interesting people she'd ever met.

-Just as Hermione was about to respond and deny her feelings for Draco, the cannon sounded.
-Her conversation with the odd Ravenclaw had been a wonderful distraction, but now that the first task was underway, her repressed panic and anxiety came back painfully.
-Suddenly everything became overwhelming.
+Just as Hermione was about to respond, the cannon sounded.
+Her conversation with the odd Ravenclaw had been a wonderful distraction, but now that the first task was underway, her anxiety came back painfully.
 She swallowed and stared at the tent entrance, waiting with bated breath for the first champion to emerge and the tournament to start.

 Krum was evading the dragon, using his expert skills as a seeker.
 Hermione was so involved in the match that she barely registered Luna's absence.
-In fact, it wasn't until a hand closed around her upper arm and yanked her roughly to her feet did she realize the blonde had left for some reason.
+In fact, it wasn't until a hand closed around her upper arm and yanked her roughly to her feet did she realize she'd left.
 Tearing her hand away, she looked around blindly until her eyes locked with a pair that was familiar and dark.
 Immediately, anger and hurt filled her.

 "We need to talk," said Blaise coldly.

 "Really?" she mocked, crossing her arms over her chest.
 "I was under the impression we weren't talking."